 Why Katowice Tourism is on the Increase

-The city of Katowice is extremely accessible.
 You can now fly direct to Katowice from Liverpool, with Wizz Air.
 Katowice is a cheaper alternative to Krakow and an excellent base for day trips around the Silesia region.
-Katowice will give you an insight into World War, Communist and Modern Poland through it’s architecture and monuments.
+It will give you an insight into World War, Communist and Modern Poland through it’s architecture and monuments.

 How Long Should you spend in Katowice?